AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 }
 ```

 Alternatively, the user can also use the POMDP model as the world simulator.
 To achieve this, one needs to use the `POMDPWorld` class ([despot/core/pomdp_world.h](../../include/despot/core/pomdp_world.h)) which is a built-in implementation of `World`. `POMDPWorld` represents the world as a `DSPOMDP` model.
 The same `DSPOMDP` model is shared by the DESPOT solver.
-To use an existing `DSPOMDP` model as a POMDP-based world, the user needs to reload the `InitializeWorld` virtual function in `PlannerBase` in the following way:
+To use an existing `DSPOMDP` model as a POMDP-based world, the user needs to reload the `InitializeWorld` virtual function in `Planner` in the following way:
 ``` c++
 World* InitializeWorld(std::string& world_type, DSPOMDP* model, option::Option* options){
    return InitializePOMDPWorld(world_type, model, options);
 }
 ```
-We will see later in Section 4 a concrete example of the planner class.
+We will see later in Section 4 a concrete example of the `Planner` class.
 Check the cpp model examples ([examples/cpp_models/](../../examples/cpp_models)) to see more usage examples.

 ## 4. Running the Planning